AllgeierSchweiz/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	|	05 Sales Forecasting for Store items in Gold Layer	|	lakehouseSilver	|
 	|||

->**Note:** Please complete Task 6 and then execute notebook '05 Sales Forecasting for Store items in Gold Layer'.

-> Please comeback to continue with the below given steps after completing Task 6

 9. In PowerBI workspace **click** on 'Workspaces' and **select** 'contosoSales'.

 	![Close the browser.](media/demo-4.png)